DarraghReid/eden/TESTING.md

 Two warnings arose from the W3C validator:

 * Starting with the second warning; it stated that the section element with the id "home-screen" lacked a heading.
-It doesn't seem to recognise that the h1 callout is the heading for this section.
-This may be because I opted to implement the background garden images before I wrote and positioned the callout in the foreground.
+It didn't seem to recognise that the h1 callout is the heading for this section.

 * Relating to the second warning, the first warning suggested that the callout was not an appropriate use of a h1 tag.
 However, this is the most important, indeed, the only, heading on the Home Page.

 ![W3C Markup Validator](assets/images/testing-imgs/html-val.png)